Court rejects BP bid to require proof of Gulf oil spill losses

 He directed Juneau to “implement an appropriate protocol or policy for handling business economic loss claims in which the claimant’s financial records do not match revenue with corresponding variable expenses.”

-As of Monday, about $3.81 billion has been paid out to 40,371 spill claimants, according to Juneau's claims website. (here)
+As of Monday, about $3.81 billion has been paid out to 40,371 spill claimants, according to Juneau’s claims website. ()

 The April 20, 2010, explosion of the Deepwater Horizon drilling rig and rupture of BP’s Macondo oil well killed 11 people and triggered the largest U.S. offshore oil spill.